ben-xD/dotfiles-macos/.config/dotfiles/README.md

 This won't be managed by nix, but it works on spotty connections since you can just retry the one command that failed.
 Add it to `flake.nix` later when you're back on stable internet.

 ## GPG keys

+For initial GPG key creation, backup, GitHub setup, and adding machine subkeys, see the [GPG section in ~/README.md](../../README.md#set-up-gpg).

 GPG signing key: `0x0541CB6FA5A1DD15` (rsa4096, under primary key `0x5FC80BAF2B00A4F9`).
 Primary key + encryption subkey live on a YubiKey.
 The signing subkey is stored locally on each machine.